 Arithmetic Mean

-The arithmetic mean is the most well-known type of average and also the easiest to calculate.
+The arithmetic mean is the most familiar type of average and one of the most commonly used concepts in statistics.

-When people mention the "average" without further context, they are usually referring to the arithmetic mean.
+Whenever people talk about an "average" without specifying a particular type, they are usually referring to the arithmetic mean.

-The arithmetic mean is one of the summary measures of central tendency.
+The arithmetic mean is one of the main measures of central tendency.

 A Practical Example